addyosmani/devtools-timeline-model-browser/README.md

 demo to correctly work.
 This should include browsers like Chrome, Opera, Firefox and the Safari Tech Preview.

 ## Why

+#### Is this useful?

+The Chrome DevTools [Timeline](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/timeline-tool) allows you to save traces by right-clicking on the Timeline waterfall.
+The trace format of these files can be dense, but contains detailed information useful for anyone building web performance tooling.
+The goal of this module is to bring the benefits of the devtools-timeline-model package to the browser so folks can easily build tools that consume and reuse this data outside of writing a DevTools extension or using Node.

+#### This package?

 [devtools-timeline-model](https://github.com/paulirish/devtools-timeline-model) is an excellent package if you're trying to build tools targeting a Node environment that want to parse DevTools traces into an easy to reason about model.
 A few